derickschaefer/goisl/README.md

 Contributions are welcome!
 Please:
 	1. Fork the repository. (not preferred but permissible)
 	2. Submit a pull request with a detailed description of the changes.
+    3. Please share custom hook examples to grow that repository.

 This project is licensed under the MIT License.
 See the LICENSE file for details.